-Figure 9 shows the dependence of the CL peak intensity of the ${}^5D_0 \rightarrow {}^7F_2$ transition as a function of the annealing temperature for the samples implanted at 300 and 600 °C. The intensity for the as-implanted sample at 600 °C is almost three times higher than that of the as-implanted sample at 300 °C. This difference can either be related to the substitutional fraction, found to be considerably higher in the samples implanted at 600 °C, or to the defect concentration, which is significantly higher for the samples implanted at 300 °C and can favor non-radiative recombination.
+Figure 9 shows the dependence of the CL peak intensity of the ${}^{5}D{0} \rightarrow {}^{7}F{2}$ transition as a function of the annealing temperature for the samples implanted at 300 and 600 °C. The intensity for the as-implanted sample at 600 °C is almost three times higher than that of the as-implanted sample at 300 °C. This difference can either be related to the substitutional fraction, found to be considerably higher in the samples implanted at 600 °C, or to the defect concentration, which is significantly higher for the samples implanted at 300 °C and can favor non-radiative recombination.
 Furthermore, for both sample sets, a strong increase of the luminescence intensity with the annealing temperature is seen.
-Despite the similar trend, this increase is significantly steeper for the samples implanted at 600 °C. In fact, the intensity increases by a factor of 10 between the as-implanted sample and that annealed at 1000 °C, in comparison to a 6 fold increase observed on the samples implanted at 300 °C. Considering the XANES results which showed a strong decrease of the Eu3+ percentage with increasing annealing temperature in the sample implanted at 600 °C, we can assume that, more than Eu3+ concentration, the local symmetry of the optical centers and the excitation and recombination processes do play the main role on the emission intensity.
+Despite the similar trend, this increase is significantly steeper for the samples implanted at 600 °C. In fact, the intensity increases by a factor of 10 between the as-implanted sample and that annealed at 1000 °C, in comparison to a 6 fold increase observed on the samples implanted at 300 °C. Considering the XANES results which showed a strong decrease of the Eu3+ percentage with increasing annealing temperature in the sample implanted at 600 °C, we can assume that the local symmetry of the optical centers and the excitation and recombination processes play the main role determining the emission intensity, rather than the Eu^{3+} concentration itself.
 Thermal annealing is expected to reduce the inhomogeneous strain induced by defects and can therefore affect the local site symmetry of the RE ions.
-In our case this effect is corroborated by the sharpening of the emission peaks with increasing annealing temperature (see Figures 7 (a) and (b)) in agreement with results on ion implanted Ga2O3 nanowires [41].
+In our case this effect is corroborated by the sharpening of the emission peaks with increasing annealing temperature (see figures 7(a) and (b)) in agreement with results on ion implanted Ga2O3 nanowires [41].